mlearnfab/web/_sources/faq.md

 (faq)=
-# <font color="blue">Frequently Asked Questions</font>
+# <font color="maroon">Frequently Asked Questions</font>

-**Q.** *What is Machine Learning for Absolute Beginners Meetup?*
+**Q.** *What is Machine Learning for Absolute Beginners (<font color="green">@mlearnfab</font>) Meetup?*

 **A.** Machine Learning for Absolute Beginners is a learning community.

-> <font color="maroon">Our mission is to help members develop practical skills in Artificial Intelligence and Machine Learning.</font>
+> Our mission is to help members develop practical skills in Artificial Intelligence and Machine Learning.

 ---

 **Q.** *How does the community work?*

 **A.** The community supports informal and formal learning paths.
 In the informal learning path, you are a "guest" of the @mlearnfab community.
 As guest, you are welcome to attend all "open" sessions and events.
-In the formal learning path, you become a "member" of the community by enrolling in a formal course of study.
+In the formal learning path, you become a "member" by enrolling in a formal course of study.

-Members of @mlearnfab receive access to additional instructional resources, invitation to small group recitations, and the ability to access learning modules as they become available.
+Members receive access to instructional resources, invitation to small group recitations, and the ability to access new learning modules as they become available.

 ---

-**Q.** *How much does it cost to join as a member of *@mlearnfab*?*
+**Q.** *How much does it cost to join as a member of <font color="green">@mlearnfab</font>?*

 **A.** There is no cost in being a guest or a member.
-The fee structure might change in 2023.
-To remain as a membe you must show activity each week, even if the activity is minimal.
-Otherwise, you will lose your status as member and place in the cohort.
+The fee structure is likely to change in 2023.
+To retain your membership status you must be an active learner, even if the activity is minimal.
 Think of it as getting a free membership pass to a fitness club.
-If you don't show up regularly, you will lose your pass.
+If you don't stay active, your membership pass will be given to someone else.

 ---